-Hazard parameter is defined as the physical or biological factors resulting in similar fire behavior characteristics and may result in an undesired wildfire event.
+The hazard parameter is defined as the physical or biological factors resulting in similar fire behavior characteristics and may result in an undesired wildland fire event.
 The model was developed using slope, aspect, elevation and land cover type.
 Each criteria was weighted with land cover type weighted X 10 the slope, aspect, and elevation.
 A low, moderate or high rating indicates the potential for extreme fire behavior.